arthurdk/tinder-telegram-bot/README.md

 poll_unanswered - Read only unanswered messages
-about - Learn more about the bot help - Display help
+about - Learn more about the bot help - Display help unlink - Unlink your Tinder account from the bot
 ```

 And do not forget to delete your bot from the conversation and add it again.